PSG Scrape Draw Against Rennes With Last-gasp Ramos Penalty - UrduPoint

 They still took the lead when Amine Gouiri fired a shot into the top corner in the 39th minute.

+"We have to get used to playing without Kylian Mbappe," said coach Luis Enrique, who also took off Ousmane Dembele and Bradley Barcola.

+"It's a message for everyone," said Enrique.
+"I'm very demanding of the players.
+If you think I'm going to accept a player slacking off on the pitch, I'm not.
+I want you to say to yourself, when you're in the starting line-up, 'I want to make the most of this'."

-As the home side pressed desperately for an equaliser in added time, Ramos was booked for diving in an attempt to win a penalty.
+As the home side pressed desperately for an equaliser in added time, Ramos, who had replaced Mbappe, was booked for diving in an attempt to win a penalty.
 Moments later, he plunged over goalkeeper Steve Mandanda.

 This time a video review went in favour of the Portuguese striker, who converted the spot kick to save PSG's two unbeaten runs: 18 games in Ligue 1 going back to September and 19 in all competitions since October.